Getting a wedding loan with bad credit is controversial but these ideas and websites will help you avoid the debt trap

 The best advice I ever got about wedding budgets was this, budget for the wedding of your dreams first as if money was not an issue.
 Then go back and find where you can cut without making it any less special.
 If you can manage to cut a third from the budget, you can feel happy about that and spend without feeling guilty.

-Wedding Loan Lenders
+Best Wedding Loan Lenders

 You can apply for a signature loan from most banks and credit unions, but traditional lenders aren’t usually happy about lending out for wedding loans.
-You’ll need a credit score well into the 700s and a solid credit history.
+You’ll need a credit score well into the 700s and a good credit history.

 Most people will need to get their wedding loan from a peer-to-peer site or one that makes personal loans.